boggydigital/clo/README.md

 ## Routing command requests and handling built-in commands

-The recommended approach to handle `Request` commands, arguments and flags is to have a `cmd/route.go` single `Route` method that routes arguments, flags data to command handlers.
+The recommended approach to handle `Request` commands, arguments is to have a `cmd/route.go` single `Route` method that routes arguments data to command handlers.

 In order to allow clo to handle built-in commands, in your `Route` handler you need to send `nil` and unknown commands to `clo.Route`.